yeee904/RA_scRNA/README.md

 03 extract-major celltype.R
 extract major cell types from PBMC and SM.

-04 merge-major celltype.R
-integrate major cell types from PBMC and SM for further sub-clustering

-05 DE_and_enrich_test.R
+04 DE_and_enrich_test.R
 find differential genes and do enrich test;calculate module score.

-06 Seurat-Monocle3.R
+05 Seurat-Monocle3.R
 using Monocle3 to do trajectory analysis

+06-1 samples_prepaired-cellphoneDB.R
+prepare data for cellphoneDB

-07-1 samples_prepaired-cellphoneDB.R 07-2 cellphoneDB.sh
+06-2 cellphoneDB.sh
 predict cell-cell interaction using cellphoneDB.